Marker-Inc-Korea/RAGchain-docs/ragchain-structure/benchmark/dataset-evaluator/search-qa.md

 # Example Use
 Note:
 - The LLM answer metric may be inaccurate because the answers in the dataset are short-answer.
+- This dataset has many retrieval ground truths per query, so it is recommended to set the ingest size to a small value.

 ```python
 from RAGchain.benchmark.dataset import SearchQAEvaluator